 According to the Association for Behavioral or Cognitive Therapies, CBT can be effective for many who are currently experiencing postpartum anxiety.

-Cognitive behavioral therapy is a specific type of counseling that may focus on supporting patients throughout the process of reframing and emotional control.
-Many can use CBT as a resource to support them in experiencing different feelings around a life event such as parenthood.
+Cognitive behavioral therapy can be seen as a specific type of therapy that may focus on supporting patients throughout the process of reframing their thoughts and gaining emotional control.
+Many can use CBT as a resource to support them in experiencing different feelings around a life event, such as parenthood.

-Your clinician may choose to help you identify thoughts that can be perpetuating your anxiety.
+Your clinician may choose to help you identify thoughts that may be perpetuating your anxiety.
 Then, you might be asked to evaluate the thoughts to determine if they're helpful to you or your baby.
-If you decide that those thoughts are not helpful, your therapist can help you revise the thought.
-Once you've replaced the past thought with a new one, you can work on changing your behavior.
+If you decide that those thoughts are not helpful, your therapist can help you revise them.
+Once you've replaced the unhelpful thought with a healthier one, you can work on changing your behavior.

 As your thoughts and behaviors change, your emotions can become less intense.
-CBT can provide more enhanced benefit when led by a licensed counselor.
+CBT can provide more enhanced benefits when led by a licensed therapist.

-Meditation and mindfulness can be an effective way to manage the symptoms of postpartum anxiety disorder in some, calling attention away from physical symptoms and redirecting energy to breath work and balance of both mental and physical states.
+Meditation and mindfulness can be effective ways to manage the symptoms of postpartum anxiety disorder in some.
+They usually call attention away from physical symptoms and redirect your energy to breathwork and balance between your mental and physical states.